andreaslordos/academic-personal-website/README.md

     git commit -m "firebase setup"
     git push origin main

-And then build the website + deploy to Firebase:
+And then build the website + deploy to Firebase (this should be done automatically on each GitHub push but still good practice):

     npm run build
     firebase deploy